ForestMint/training_with_robot_framework_and_robocop/README.md

 yes Y | sudo apt install python3.10-venv # install venv package
 # choose to restart networkd-dispatcher.service
 ```
+It freezes and it seems that is is required to close the terminal ans open a new one after having run this command

 ### Step 2 - Make Python virtual environment from requirements.txt